dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 Access the [Alexa skills list section](https://developer.amazon.com/edw/home.html#/skills/list) in the Amazon Developer Console and select the skill you created previously.

-On the sidebar at the left select the **Test** section and scroll to the Service Simulator area.
+On the sidebar at the left, select the **Test** section and scroll to the Service Simulator area.

 You can now enter an utterance and review both the request performed by Alexa and the response returned by the deployed skill.